 When streets are constructed or reconstructed using today’s design standards, and when pavement management operations are proactively performed on those streets on a regular basis afterwards, at least 60-years of useful life is anticipated from new and reconstructed bituminous pavement sections.
 Standard bituminous pavement management operations include;

-- Overlays – Overlays protect existing pavement similar to cracksealing and sealcoating, while also increasing the structural or load carrying capacity of the pavement.
-The City annually overlays up to 4 miles of pavement on its public street system.
+· Overlays – Overlays protect existing pavement similar to cracksealing and sealcoating, while also increasing the structural or load carrying capacity of the pavement.
+The City typically overlays up to 4 miles of pavement on its public street system annually.

 The City of Ramsey’s current proactive pavement management schedule for improved public streets is generally as follows;

 - Crackseal pavement once at 3 years after construction, overlays, or reconstruction, and every 7 years after construction, overlays, or reconstruction.